Introducing the FirePass Controller

 - Standard Web browser support

 FirePass controllers can be used with most standard browsers supporting secure HTTP (also known as HTTPS).
-These include Internet Explorer®, Netscape Navigator®, Opera®, Mozilla®, Safari™, and Konqueror.
+These include Internet Explorer®, Netscape Navigator®, Mozilla®, Safari™, and Firefox.

 - WAN security

-The FirePass controller provides access to virtually all corporate and desktop applications, including email, file, and Intranet access, client-server application access, legacy host application access (mainframe, AS/400, X-Windows, and Telnet), and Terminal Services/Citrix® application access.
+The FirePass controller provides access to virtually all corporate and desktop applications, including email applications such as Outlook Web Access (OWA) and iNotes, file and intranet server access, client-server application access, legacy host application access (mainframe, AS/400, and Telnet), and Terminal Services/Citrix® application access.

 - Mobile device access

-The FirePass controller provides email, file, and Intranet access from mini-browsers on mobile devices.
+The FirePass controller provides email (OWA and iNotes), file, and intranet server access from mini-browsers on mobile devices.
 These include Internet-enabled (WAP and iMode) telephones, PDAs (PalmOS® and Pocket PC), and RIM Blackberries™.

 The FirePass controller provides a web-based Administrative Console.
 The console includes tools for installing and managing the FirePass controller, managing user and group enrollment, configuring clustering and failover, certificate generation and installation, and customization of the remote client user interface.